- Upserve is a POS system that offers mobile functionality for restaurants, allowing customers to pay from their tables.

 You can also use the software to manage your staff.
 For example, you can create employee schedules either from scratch or by using a template.
 From there, you can text each employee their weekly or monthly schedule with a single click.
 Upserve Workforce makes it easier to stay on top of your labor costs, and you can require manager approvals if employees clock in for their shift too early.

-Did You Know: Of the POS systems we reviewed, Upserve offers one of the most robust slates of features.
-It includes everything we looked for in a POS system, including advanced data insights.
+Did you know?
+Of the POS systems we reviewed, Upserve offers one of the most robust slates of features.
+It has everything we looked for in a POS system, including advanced data insights.

 The biggest drawback of Upserve is the lack of flexible payment processing options.
 The only available payment processing service for Upserve users, regardless of the pricing package, is an integrated PCI Level 1 compliant service through Upserve Payments, which charges 2.49% plus 15 cents per transaction.
 Because there are no alternative payment processing rates and you can't work with third-party payment processing services, Upserve users have no flexibility regarding payment processing fees.